An Exponential Lower Bound for Linearly-Realizable MDPs with Constant Suboptimality Gap: Hard Instance with Constant Suboptimality Gap

 \subsection{Construction of the MDP family}

 In this subsection we describe the construction of the hard instance (the hard MDP family) in detail.
 Let $m$ be an integer to be determined.
 The state space is $\{\bar{1},\cdots,\bar{m},f\}$.
 The special state $f$ is called the \emph{terminal state}.
-At state $\bar{i}$, the set of available actions is $[m]\setminus\{i\}$; at the terminal state $f$, the set of available actions is $[m-1]$.
-In other words there are $m-1$ actions available at each state.
+The action space is simply $[m]$.
 Each MDP in this family is specified by an index $a^*\in[m]$ and denoted by $\mathcal{M}_{a^*}$.
 In other words, there are $m$ MDPs in this family.